Montana/oink/README.md

 ## Comments

 This is still a work in progress and the repository is not finished, but take a look at the code for now if you'd like.
+This is for EDUCATIONAL purposes only - do not use on OkCupid.